MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagoriginalsubmittime-canonical-property.md

 ## Remarks

-At first submission of a message, a client application should set this property to the value of the **PR_CLIENT_SUBMIT_TIME** ( [PidTagClientSubmitTime](pidtagclientsubmittime-canonical-property.md)) property.
+At first submission of a message, a client application should set this property to the value of the **PR_CLIENT_SUBMIT_TIME** ([PidTagClientSubmitTime](pidtagclientsubmittime-canonical-property.md)) property.
 It is not changed when the message is forwarded.
 This is used in reports only.

-## Related Resources
+## Related resources

-### Protocol Specifications
+### Protocol specifications

 [[MS-OXPROPS]](http://msdn.microsoft.com/library/f6ab1613-aefe-447d-a49c-18217230b148%28Office.15%29.aspx)